 The juice of pomegranate seeds is the source of grenadine syrup, which is famous for its use in the classic nonalcoholic beverage known as a Shirley Temple.
 Grenadine is also used in other flavorings and liquors.
 (23)

-Where & How to Obtain Pomegranate Seeds
+Where and How to Obtain Pomegranate Seeds

 When it comes to how to open a pomegranate, it does take a little work to get to the tasty pomegranate seeds.
 Some might describe the effort as tedious, but once you get a hang of how to do it (see below), the payoff is really worth it.
 Plus, a lot of companies have started offering pomegranate seeds solo in a ready-to-be-eaten state so there are no excuses for not incorporating these little gems into your diet regularly!